 Most states now have laws to address the use of strangulation by domestic abusers.
 Some laws prohibit dating violence and elder abuse.
 Some communities have adopted a "coordinated community response" program for domestic violence.
 This is a collaboration of different agencies involved in domestic violence.
 It brings victim service and criminal justice agencies together to address domestic violence.
 It will include law enforcement representatives, police, and medical treatment providers.
 It also involves victim service organizations and mental health specialists.
 It may also include substance abuse treatment providers and community and religious leaders.
 The goal is to gather people with a broad understanding of family violence to work together.
 United efforts for violence intervention lead to better outcomes in public safety.

 How effective are police reform efforts in the area of domestic violence?
 It remains open to debate.
 The impact of domestic violence continues to affect victims, offenders, and their families.
 Many would argue that the reforms discussed above have saved the lives of many victims.
 We may still have a long way to go.
 The National Domestic Violence Hotline survey in 2015 reports some 80% of victim-survivors who had never called the police remained afraid to do so.
 Further, only 20% of victim-survivors who called the police felt safer after the interaction.
 Incidents of domestic violence remain a challenging community problem.
 Many call for continued innovation in the police response to domestic violence.

 Questions About Police Responses to Domestic Violence?
 Talk to an Attorney

-Domestic violence is nothing to take lightly as it can cause both physical and emotional harm for years to come and can rip a family apart.
-There are ways to protect against it and to learn how to detect warning flags.
-If you or a loved one are concerned about domestic violence, you can always speak with an local family law attorney to learn more about your rights and options.
+Domestic violence is nothing to take lightly.
+It can cause physical and emotional harm for years to come and tear a family apart.
+There are ways to prevent domestic violence and protect those you love from harm.
+If you know someone experiencing domestic violence, encourage them to learn more.
+You may want to contact a local family law attorney for more information.